 Another issue is the experimental distinction between hybrid states and conventional hadrons.
 In general, the quantum numbers $ J^{PC} $ can be used to differentiate between hybrid mesons and conventional mesons, as certain quantum numbers such as $1^{-+}$ are inaccessible to the meson system ($q\bar{q}$) but can be realized in hybrid mesons ($ q\bar{q}g $).
 However, this distinction does not apply to baryons and hybrid baryons, as both the baryons ($qqq$) and hybrid baryons ($qqqg$) can possess all $J^P$ quantum numbers.
 Therefore, the differentiation between baryons and hybrid baryons relies on other characteristics.

-The decay constant may be a potential criteria for distinguishing baryons and hybrid baryons.
+The decay constant may be a potential criterion for distinguishing baryons and hybrid baryons.
 In Ref.~\cite{Kisslinger:1995yw}, the authors calculated the mass and decay constants of the ground hybrid baryons using QCD sum rules with following current:

-The numerical value of decay constant is $ 5.6\times 10^{-4}\,\text{GeV}^3 $, which is much smaller than the nucleons lying at the order of $ 10^{-2} $.
+The numerical value of decay constant is $ 5.6\times 10^{-4}\,\text{GeV}^3 $, which is much smaller than for nucleons, which are of order $ 10^{-2} $.
 Additionally, its mass is predicted to be $ 1.8\,\text{GeV} $ with the nucleon contributions suppressed, making it significantly larger than the nucleon mass.

-In Ref.~\cite{Zhao:2023imq}, by replacing the light quarks into heavy quarks in current~\eqref{eq:hybrid-baryon-current}, the authors studied triply heavy hybrid baryon $ \Omega_{QQQg} $ using QCD sum rules.
+In Ref.~\cite{Zhao:2023imq}, by replacing the light quarks with heavy quarks in current~\eqref{eq:hybrid-baryon-current}, the authors studied triply heavy hybrid baryon $ \Omega_{QQQg} $ using QCD sum rules.
 The mass predictions are

 which are considerably larger than the predicted masses of the corresponding triply heavy baryons $ \Omega_{ccc} $ and $ \Omega_{bbb} $ listed in Table~\ref{table:QCDSR-triplyheavybaryon}.
 Thus, mass can also be used to distinguish heavy hybrid baryons from heavy baryons, since the spacing in the high-energy regime is generally larger, making experimental identification easier.
 Additionally, the $ P $-wave decay channels $\Xi_{c c}^{++} D^0$, $\Xi_{c c}^{+} D^{+}$, and $\Xi_{c c s}^{+} D_s^{+}$ were suggested to reconstruct the triply charmed hybrid baryon $ \Omega_{cccg} $, which are more accessible in experiments.
-Other analysis for hybrid baryons was performed in Refs.~\cite{Kisslinger:2003hk,Kisslinger:2009dr,Azizi:2017xyx,Wang:2024lnv,Yang:2025hzc}.
+Other analyses of hybrid baryons were performed in Refs.~\cite{Kisslinger:2003hk,Kisslinger:2009dr,Azizi:2017xyx,Wang:2024lnv,Yang:2025hzc}.